dlowe/nnet/README.markdown

 You must include the trailing directory separator on spam and ham directories (allows the program to be portable without wasting precious bytes on figuring out how to concatenate directory and file names...)

+Serialized "brain" files are only portable between systems with the same floating-point representation.
+Most compilers use the IEEE 754 single precision floating point format, and the included "brain" files use the same.

 ## Obfuscation: